그리고, 끝 and, the end そして、終わり

 My works are coming out directly from the images in my mind.
 The images themselves evolve and make new arrangements according to their own demand.
 If ‘the concept of my art now’ is about knowing and discovering oneself - these works are showing me, my inside.
 As I have said before, they are ‘my’ story.
 The story is almost private like personal diaries, everyone’s diary.

 I am walking on the road with various environments around.
 At this stop of life, I feel like being very personal.
 At another stop, I might dance with a huge group of people.
 One day I might feel comfortable to be secretive (once I had in my past), or another day I might want to shout out loud in the public.
-I would see things, hear things, get things and meet people.
+I would see things, hear things, get things and meet things.
 I might get changed with the various encounters.
 I am expecting the future, what would happen to me and to the world.
 It excites me.
 The excitement leads my work constantly.
 The excitement keeps my life constantly.